grip-on-software/agent-config/README.md

 ## Configuration

-Copy the file `lib/config.json` to `config.json` and adjust environmental settings in that file.
+Copy the file `lib/config.json` to `config.json` and adjust environmental options in that file.
 You can also provide the settings via environment variables when running the `npm run` command.
 The recognized configuration options and related environment variables are: